osalman99/psych403/FinalProject/README.md

 Hello and welcome to my experiment folder.
-I hope you enjoy the experiment.
+I hope you enjoy the experiment, it is named Blindspotexperiment.py.
-The is named Blindspotexperiment.py

 This is a blind-spot experiment, which is a monocular vision test that finds and visualizes your blind spot.
 The blind-spot is a result of the anatomical structure of the eye.The whole retina has photoreceptor cells (i.e., rods and cones).
 However, where the optic nerve and the retina meet, there is a small area that lacks these photoreceptor cells, and is called the optic disk.
 Thus, the lack of photoreceptors at the optic disk is responsible for this monocular phenomena.
 For a variety of reasons including the fact that humans have binocular vision, the blind-spot is not noticed in normal circumstances.
 This experiment is a fun way to experience the blind spot.
 It highlights how our brain influences our visual experience, and that vision is a perceptual process (i.e., the brain interprets incoming sensory information).
 The experiment will produce multiple dot stimuli, some that are targeted to fall on a region of the monitor to try and evade your sight.
 When the experiment begins you will be prompted to fill in you information, and you will be further prompted/explained what to do at each step.
 The stimulus is a flickering white dot, that is displayed for 2 secondes before it moves; if you see the dot you should press the spacebar.
 You have a drop down menue to select the number of times you want the dot stimulus to be presented to you (i.e., 60, 80, and 100 times) per eye.
 I saved the hits and misses of the dot stimuli in a csv file, the file is named based off of the subject number.
 I also attached a screenshot of my visualized blind-spot, which you will recieve at the end of your experiment.

-- Omar Salman
+Omar Salman